Why did you decide to write romance, particular erotic romance?

 You can write about murder but no one asks how many people you killed.
 I’m attracted to writing about BDSM relationships because of the level of communication and the trust dynamics that are involved.
 I loved delving into the psychology of the D/s relationship, understanding the power exchange and exploring the deep emotional bonds that are formed through these relationships.
-In many ways, the BDSM relationships are much more “healthy” than people thing in that communication is key.
+In many ways, the BDSM relationships are much more “healthy” than people think in that communication is key.

 How many books do you write each year?

 I took two years off to write not long ago and got some good momentum started, but I found the siren call of 'real money' too appealing so I am now hoping for one book or novella each year.

 Now that you are working on the Men of Steele Novellas, are the Men of Steele series done?

 No!
 But there are only so many people who work at Steele Construction.
 However, in the last book, Finding Dani, readers will remember that they were looking at buying a landscaping company.
 That opens up new characters and scenarios.

 How many Men of Steele Novellas are you planning?